-- All students are required to finish all coursework for the BSN degree within five years of matriculation.
-Extensions are rarely granted and require a written request from the student which may only be approved by the Dean of the College of Health. - All required upper division nursing courses must be completed within five years of matriculation into the clinical nursing courses.
-To determine the status of academic credit taken greater than five years ago, the Admission and Progression Committee must evaluate the course for credit. - Students re-entering the BSN program must be able to demonstrate competency in the nursing courses previously completed in the event that the course has been changed as to content and/or the course was taken over five years earlier.
-This competency may be demonstrated by successful completion of the final exam (theory and applicable lab) and/or demonstrating appropriate skills and/or provision of care (clinical courses).
+- All students are required to finish all coursework for the RN completion degree within five years of matriculation.
+Extensions are rarely granted and require a written request from the student which may only be approved by the Dean of the College of Health. - All required upper division nursing courses must be completed within five years of matriculation.
+To determine the status of academic credit taken greater than five years ago, the Admission and Progression Committee must evaluate the course for credit.